 Dr. Hewlett has authored 11 Harvard Business Review articles on issues including leveraging talent and sustaining high performance.
 Shumeet Banerji of Booz & Company comments “Sylvia Hewlett makes a compelling case for the intangibles that genuinely help you engage your top talent and, ultimately, build the bottom line—during bear or bull markets.”

-Named Woman of the Year by the Financial Women's Association, Dr. Hewlett directs Columbia University's Gender and Policy Program in the School of International and Public Affairs.
+Named Woman of the Year by the Financial Women's Association, Dr. Hewlett co-directs the Women’s Leadership Program at the Columbia Business School.
 She is a member of the Council on Foreign Relations and the World Economic Forum Council on Women’s Empowerment.

 - Google talk: Cracking the code of Executive Presence (2014)